Ivonne Coll

-Ivonne Coll Mendoza (born June 18, 1947) is a Puerto Rican actress.
-She was Miss Puerto Rico in 1967 and competed in the Miss Universe pageant the same year.
+Ivonne Coll Mendoza (born June 18, 1947) is a Puerto Rican actress and beauty pageant titleholder.
+She was crowned Miss Puerto Rico 1967 and competed in the Miss Universe 1967 pageant but did not place.
 She later became an actress, appearing in films such as The Godfather Part II and Lean on Me and television series including Switched at Birth, Glee, and Teen Wolf.
 From 2014 to 2019, Coll starred as Alba Villanueva in the CW comedy-drama series Jane the Virgin.

 Early years

-Coll was born on June 18, 1947 in Fajardo, Puerto Rico, where she received her primary and secondary education.
+Coll was born on June 18, 1947, in Fajardo, Puerto Rico, where she received her primary and secondary education.
 Her mother, Rosita Mendoza, was a celebrated hairstylist in Puerto Rico.
 She also has a sister, Millie.
 After Coll was born, her father left Puerto Rico for New York City, leaving Coll and her mother behind.
 When Coll was 10, she and her family moved to the capital of Puerto Rico, San Juan; they lived in the Río Piedras and Hato Rey municipalities of the city.
 Coll was an honor student and graduated from Nuestra Señora del Pilar school.
 She then enrolled in the University of Puerto Rico (Universidad de Puerto Rico) where she studied Social Sciences.
 Coll started her career as a fashion model.
 In 1966, she represented Fajardo in the Miss Puerto Rico pageant and won.
 Coll remained the only representative from Fajardo to win the national title until Ashley Cariño won in 2022.